Joljol-Yahya/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing the pattern “root” and 3 lines
+displays files containing in the files